Haselnussbomber/LeveHelper/README.md

 # LeveHelper

-**LeveHelper** is a small plugin that lists all Levequests, so you can easily keep track of which ones you haven't completed yet.
+**LeveHelper** is a small plugin that helps you keep track of your Levequests.

 You will not find this plugin in the official plugin repository.
 However, you're free to add my custom repository to get updates whenever I release a new version: